naganandy/graph-based-deep-learning-literature/conference-publications/folders/publications_acl20/README.md

 - Structural Information Preserving for Graph-to-Text Generation
 - Line Graph Enhanced AMR-to-Text Generation with Mix-Order Graph Attention Networks
 - A Graph-based Coarse-to-fine Method for Unsupervised Bilingual Lexicon Induction
-- A Joint Neural Model for Information Extraction with Global Features
-- Breaking Through the 80\% Glass Ceiling: Raising the State of the Art in Word Sense Disambiguation by Incorporating Knowledge Graph Information
-- Integrating Semantic and Structural Information with Graph Convolutional Network for Controversy Detection
 - Graph Neural News Recommendation with Unsupervised Preference Disentanglement
 - HyperCore: Hyperbolic and Co-graph Representation for Automatic ICD Coding
 - Learning Interpretable Relationships between Entities, Relations and Concepts via Bayesian Structure Learning on Open Domain Facts